Hallis1221/addon-translations/README.md

 Here you can contribute and translate my Minecraft: Bedrock Edition add-ons!
 Your contribution is highly appreciated, and you will be properly credited.

+## Available Languages
-Note that only 29 languages are available for translation, which are currently now available for the Bedrock Edition:
+Note that only these 29 languages are available for translation, which are currently available for the Bedrock Edition:
 1. Bahasa Indonesia
 2. Dansk
 3. Deutsch